rootscript/forHumans-whoWant2Code/-elm-forHumans/day03.md

 This is a part 03 of a diary of a new user trying to learn the Elm language.
 Part 01 was a draft of an article `-elm-forHumans` for the medium.com series called `forHumans() => {whoWant2Code}`

-The main project aim is to help ordinary people who want to create/code their own applications that use web technologies, to create their own native applications & not just 'traditional' web pages trapped in a a current version of Chrome, Safari, or Firefox; and able to access local files etc... with fewer browser based restrictions.
+The main project aim is to help ordinary people who want to create/code their own applications that use web technologies, to create their own native applications & not just 'traditional' web pages trapped in a a current version of Chrome, Safari, or Firefox; but able to access local files, interact with the system OS, etc... with fewer browser based restrictions.

 The second aim of the project is to encourage people who are learning Elm, to contribute back to the project, and provide them the means & structure to do that.